Peripheral neuropathy

 There are different ways that cancer and its treatments can cause peripheral neuropathy:

-- Some anti-cancer drugs can cause nerve damage.
+- Some anti-cancer drugs can damage the nerves.
 This is the most common cause of peripheral neuropathy in people with cancer.

 - Surgery may damage nerves and cause symptoms in the affected area.
 For example, breast cancer surgery may cause numbness or tingling and pain in the arm.

-- In some types of cancer, the body may make substances that damage peripheral nerves.
+- Rarely, in some cancers, the body may make substances that damage the peripheral nerves.
 This is called paraneoplastic syndrome.
 It may happen in people with lung cancer, myeloma or lymphoma.

 Anti-cancer drugs and peripheral neuropathy